 - 215 Zageir Hall

-Fall 2020 office hours are by appointment only.
+Spring 2021 office hours are online by appointment only.

 Megan R. Underhill is a qualitative, inequality-oriented, race and family scholar whose research examines what—and perhaps more importantly, how—white parents teach their children about race.